 The annual ICJS Manekin-Clark Lecture presents leading thinkers, scholars, and practitioners to help the public better understand religious diversity, and champion its importance to our shared public life.

+The lecture is named in honor of two long-time Baltimore civic leaders, Bernard Manekin and A. James Clark, in recognition of their interreligious friendship.
 The lecture is made possible by endowment funds from the A. James and Alice B. Clark Foundation and the Manekin family.

 All lectures are free and open to the public.

 The Manekin-Clark Lecture is an expression of the beliefs of Bernie Manekin and Jim Clark that we belong to one another despite our differences, that people of all faiths (or no faith) can challenge one another to live in ways that deepen our respective commitments, strengthen our communities, and respect the dignity of every person.

 In his address, Dr. Walter Fluker shared his insights into the life and teaching of Howard Thurman, the challenges facing our democracy, and the call to congregate, conjure and conspire at the crossings.

 Dalia Mogahed presented results from the American Muslim Poll, which places the opinions and demographics of American Muslims in the context of other religious communities.
 October 2022

 Dr. Susannah Heschel offered a friendly critique and challenge of interreligious dialogue, drawing on the legacy of her father, Rabbi Abraham Joshua Heschel, whose work and writings on the prophetic tradition offer a model to irspire and sharpen future dialogue.
 December 2021